Comparison: Steel vs Aluminum – Part 2

 In essence, these 2 principles combine in a beam, any beam, to define how “Stiff” it is.
 This is not “Strength” — though they are often related.
 It is not the beam shape, though that has a lot to do with it.

 Let’s look at an example using a simple Gantry Crane top beam, and let’s look at it through the lens of Finite Element Analysis (FEA).
 We’ll use this fun engineering tool to make our comparison of Steel vs Aluminum because it gives some great visual perspectives.
+To see what happens when a crane does collapse, check out Safety with a Crane, and the bigger one — Gantry Crane Failure Modes.

 Insight From Engineering Tools